 Regulatory Issues Related to Autonomous Vehicles

 Are we ready for Self-Driving Cars?

 January 2013, CIPR Newsletter

 August 2018, Luxury Coach & Transportation

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or firstname.lastname@example.org

 According to the National Highway Traffic Safety Administration (NHTSA),"autonomous" or "self-driving" vehicles are those in which operation of the vehicle occurs without direct driver input to control the steering, acceleration, and braking and are designed so that the driver is not expected to constantly monitor the roadway while operating in self-driving mode.
 The Institute of Electrical and Electronics Engineers predict that 75% of cars on the roads in the world will be autonomous by 2040.
-Moreover, a 2012, KPMG Study foresees self-driving cars may become a commercial reality in the next five years.
+Moreover, a 2018 KPMG Study foresees self-driving cars may become a commercial reality in the next five years.